ejensen141/terminalTools/Readme.md

 ## Web

-web <homepage>  will take you to whatever is set as homepage in the script... you can change it to whatever you would like
+web -homepage  will take you to whatever is set as homepage in the script... you can change it to whatever you would like

+web -git

+this takes you to the site of your git repo. if available.

+## Open

 the open command here is not installed by default pass